exein-io/architest/README.md

 Whether to test a particular commit or a local change, we may want to compile a custom kernel.

-Bootstrap a testeroot build directory as usual.
+Bootstrap a architest build directory as usual.
 Then edit `local.mk` and make it point to your local clone:
 ```
 LINUX_OVERRIDE_SRCDIR=/home/dev/projects/linux/